Effects of the radiative interior on solar inertial modes: Inertial modes of the extended model

-In principle, CZ–RZ mixed modes are allowed to have any number of radial nodes $n_{\rm RZ}$ in the region $0.5R_\odot\leq r\leq 0.71 R_\odot$, since the frequencies of the RZ Rossby modes are independent of $n_{\rm RZ}$.
+In principle, CZ--RZ mixed modes are allowed to have any number of radial nodes $n_{\rm RZ}$ in the region $0.5R_\odot\leq r\leq 0.71 R_\odot$, since the frequencies of the RZ Rossby modes are independent of $n_{\rm RZ}$.
 However, $n_{\rm RZ}$ has a significant impact on how the mode power is distributed between the CZ and RZ: As $n_{\rm RZ}$ increases, the relative velocity amplitude in the CZ increases.
 A possible explanation for this is given in Appendix~\ref{Appendix:dissipation}.
-Figure~\ref{fig:9} displays the normalized kinetic energy within the CZ of the RZ Rossby modes as a function of the absolute frequency difference $|\Delta\omega|$ from the nearest CZ inertial modes.
+Figure~\ref{fig:9} displays the normalized kinetic energy within the CZ of the RZ Rossby modes as a function of the absolute frequency difference $|\Delta\omega|$ between each RZ Rossby mode and its nearest CZ inertial mode.
 It clearly shows that the mode tends to be more strongly coupled and has more power inside the CZ when $|\Delta\omega|$ is smaller.
 It is also demonstrated that the fraction of kinetic energy in the CZ increases with $n_{\rm RZ}$.
-These results collectively indicate that, for an RZ Rossby mode to be a CZ-RZ mixed mode, it must have high $n_{\rm RZ}$ as well as a frequency sufficiently close ($|\Delta \omega|\lesssim 10\, \rm nHz$) to that of the corresponding CZ inertial mode.
+These results collectively indicate that, for an RZ Rossby mode to be a CZ--RZ mixed mode, it must have high $n_{\rm RZ}$ as well as a frequency sufficiently close ($|\Delta \omega|\lesssim 10\, \rm nHz$) to that of the corresponding CZ inertial mode.
+Note that the threshold $|\Delta\omega|\lesssim 10$ nHz for coupling is a rough estimate, phenomenologically obtained for the setup using Fig.~\ref{fig:9}.

-The velocity eigenfunctions of the selected CZ-RZ mixed modes are compared in Fig.~\ref{fig:10} with those of the CZ inertial modes (discussed in Sect.~\ref{sec:3.1}), showing overall remarkable similarity in CZ.
-Notably, the surface eigenfunctions exhibit only minor differences, suggesting that it is challenging to determine from surface observations alone whether the mode is mixed with the RZ Rossby modes or not.
+The velocity eigenfunctions of selected CZ--RZ mixed modes are compared in Fig.~\ref{fig:10} with those of the CZ inertial modes (discussed in Sect.~\ref{sec:3.1}), showing overall remarkable similarity in the CZ.
+Notably, the surface eigenfunctions exhibit only minor differences, suggesting that it is challenging to determine from surface observations alone whether the mode is mixed with RZ Rossby modes or not.
+As a robustness check, we verified numerical convergence for two representative CZ--RZ mixed modes that exhibit strong spatial variations in radial and latitudinal directions (see Appendix~\ref{Appendix:resolution}).